ll3620/Survival-Model-Analysis/README.md

 This repository contains the coursework completed for the 'Survival Model Analysis' module under the Department of Mathematics at Imperial College London.

-This is not an exhaustively analysis because there is a page limited set in this coursework, here is a an outline of this analysis:
+This is not an exhaustively analysis because there is a page limited set in this coursework, here is an outline of this analysis:

 ##### Part One.
 Base on the dataset cwdata.csv,